Creating a Project Charter

 The project charter is a document issued by the project’s sponsor.
 It authorizes the project and gives the project manager authority to do their work.

-A project charter is, basically, a target that must be met.
+The charter is, basically, a target that must be met.
 Therefore, the project has to be planned in a manner that will allow you to reach that target.

 What does this charter contain?
 Well, it covers the high-level scope and direction of a project, as well as the objectives that a project must meet in order to be considered a success.
 And this document will be used to help keep everyone focused on what needs to be achieved throughout the life of a project.